FlynnLeeGit/sfddfront/README.md

 # install dependencies
 $ npm install # Or yarn install

+# you need bootstrap nodeProxy project to handleProxy

-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost/
 $ npm run dev

-# build for production and launch server
-$ npm start

 For detailed explanation on how things work, checkout the [Nuxt.js docs](https://github.com/nuxt/nuxt.js).